This HMRC campaign is being aimed at two specific population sets; namely those who have earned income from:

 - Confirmation over the phone from the taxpayer, or their authorised agent that they need to, or do not need to disclose and the reason why.

-A copy of the letter concerning online marketplace sales can be found here.
+Find a copy of the letter concerning online marketplace sales here.
 The other letter is identical except that it refers to digital content creators.

 The Tax Faculty